 Largest city in the US

-The largest city in the USA is, of course, New York.
-The city’s population in mid-2011 stood at n impressive 8,244,910, which makes NY larger than the second and third most populous cities in the US (Los Angeles and Chicago) combined.
+The largest city in the USA is, of course, New York City.
+The city's population is estimated at an impressive 8.3 million, which makes New York City larger than the second and third most populous cities in the US (Los Angeles and Chicago) combined.